Omega33c/ubuntu-virus/README.md

 # ubuntu-virus
-use is at your own risk, the programmer of this virus is not responsible for any damage
+Use is at your own risk, !! the programmer of this virus is not responsible for any damage !!

 # For study purposes only
 This virus is a self-replicating